Military occupation of Ukraine by Russia

 - Third, the foreign forces are able to exercise their authority.

 These elements illustrate that an occupation does not necessarily have to meet with armed resistance.
 Common Article 2(2) of the four 1949 Geneva Convention expressly specifies that they apply to cases ‘even if said occupation meets with no armed resistance’.
-Rather than armed resistance, the decisive element is whether the effective local government consented to the presence of foreign forces.
+Rather than armed resistance, the decisive element is that the territorial state did not consent to the presence of foreign troops.

-According to official results, 97 percent of all voters wished to join Russia in a referendum held on 16 March 2014.
-The European Union and Ukraine disputed the results.
-The Organisation for Security and Cooperation in Europe and the European Union had previously declared that the referendum would be unlawful.
-No international observers were present.
-‘Didier Burkhalter juge “illégal” le référendum en Crimée’, Agence France Press, 11 March 2011; ‘Ukraine: MEPs Call for Firm Action on Russia to Prevent Further Escalation’, European Parliament News, 12 March 2013; ‘Crimea Referendum: Voters ‘Back Russia Union’, BBC, 16 March 2014.
+In a referendum held on 16 March, official results reported that 97 percent of voters wished to join Russia.
+However, the European Union (EU) and Ukraine disputed the results.
+Moreover, the OSCE and the EU had previously declared that the referendum would be unlawful and there were no international observers present.
+‘Didier Burkhalter juge “illégal” le référendum en Crimée’, Agence France Press, 11 March 2011; ‘Ukraine: MEPs Call for Firm Action on Russia to Prevent Further Escalation’, European Parliament News, 12 March 2013; ‘Crimea Referendum: Voters ‘Back Russia Union’, BBC News, 16 March 2014.
 On 21 March 2014, Russian President Putin signed a law to annex Crimea.
-‘Ukraine: Putin Signs Crimea Annexation’, BBC, 21 March 2014.
+‘Ukraine: Putin Signs Crimea Annexation’, BBC News, 21 March 2014.
 On 27 March 2014, with one hundred in favour, eleven against, and fifty-eight abstentions, the United Nations General Assembly adopted Resolution 68/262.
 According to resolution 68/262, 'the referendum held in the Autonomous Republic of Crimea and the city of Sevastopol on 16 March 2014, having no validity, cannot form the basis for any alteration of the status of the Autonomous Republic of Crimea or of the city of Sevastopol'.

 Views of parties to the conflict and other actors